ChileNTNU/dot_files/Readme.md

 All other config files only add them to `$HOME`

 For the starup routine, create a process at startup of the system that calls `.startup`.
 It will call start two things, firefox and a terminal with tmux

+The `move-to-next-monitor` is a bash script for moving windows into next other monitors, copied from somewhere.
+Still has its flaws